lambduli/resin/README.md

 ### Aliases

-Only a quite restricted alias rules are allowed.
-A valid alias is a *constant* that means it does not have an argument list at the use-site—they must be fully applied.
-At the use-site, aliases can not go with the `ᶜ` modifier as that would not make sense.
+Only quite restricted alias definitions are allowed.
+A valid alias is a _constant_ which means it does not have an argument list at the use site—they must be fully applied.
+At the use site, aliases can not go with the `ᶜ` modifier as that would not make sense.
 Aliases can be numbers.

 ### Numbers